25 Popular Fruits—Ranked by Sugar Content!

 Strawberries are basically nature's candy.
 Pop a cup of these into your mouth to increase your vitamin C intake and, in turn, help boost your immune system and reduce stress.
 When it comes to how to prepare them, be sure you're eating them whole—slicing up strawberries exposes them to light and oxygen, which can break down their precious vitamin C!

 Total Sugar: 1 cup, 5.4 g

 Raspberries may be small, but they're mighty—think of them as nature's magical weight loss pill.
 Packing the highest fiber count of all these other fruits, raspberries boost feelings of satiety without doing any damage to your waistline.
 Eat them solo or throw them in Greek yogurt for a quick snack.

 Fiber: 3.6 g

-Cranberries are so low in sugar that when the FDA proposed requiring food labels to list added sugar as a separate category from sugar, Ocean Spray (the cranberry juice company) wrote a letter requesting exemption because, "…cranberries… are naturally low in sugar, giving them a distinctly tart, astringent, and even unpalatable taste."
+Cranberries are so low in sugar that when the FDA proposed requiring food labels to list added sugar as a separate category from sugar, Ocean Spray (the cranberry juice company) wrote a letter requesting exemption because, "cranberries … are naturally low in sugar, giving them a distinctly tart, astringent, and even unpalatable taste."
 (And yes, that is a direct quote from their official letter to the FDA.)
 Yep.
 Ocean Spray basically said that cranberries need sugar to taste good.
 But they don't!
 Eat them without the sugar in an antioxidant-packed oatmeal bowl.
-Create a one cup serving of mixed fruits—cranberries, apples, and blueberries.
+Create a one-cup serving of mixed fruits—cranberries, apples, and blueberries.
 Combine with walnuts and add to a bowl of oatmeal.
-In an analysis of the cancer-fighting phenol antioxidant content of 20 fruits, cranberries were found to have the highest amount.
+In an American Chemical Society analysis of the cancer-fighting phenol antioxidant content of 20 fruits, cranberries were found to have the highest amount.